lawrennd/old_talks/_neurips/includes/neurips-experiment.md

 \notes{Choice of prior for the multinomial is typically straightforward, the [Dirichlet density](http://en.wikipedia.org/wiki/Dirichlet_distribution) is [conjugate](http://en.wikipedia.org/wiki/Conjugate_prior) and has the additional advantage that its parameters can be set to ensure it is *uninformative*, i.e. uniform across the domain of the prior.
 Combination of a multinomial likelihood and a Dirichelt prior is not new, and in this domain if we were to consider the mean the posterior density only, then the approach is known as [Laplace smoothing](http://en.wikipedia.org/wiki/Additive_smoothing). }

-\notes{For our model we are assuming for our prior that the probabilities are drawn from a Dirichlet as follows,
+\notes{For our model we are assuming for our prior that the probabilities are drawn from a Dirichlet as follows,}
 $$
 p \sim \text{Dir}(\alpha_1, \alpha_2, \alpha_3),
 $$
-with $\alpha_1=\alpha_2=\alpha_3=1$.
+\notes{with $\alpha_1=\alpha_2=\alpha_3=1$.
 The Dirichlet density is conjugate to the [multinomial distribution](http://en.wikipedia.org/wiki/Multinomial_distribution), and we associate three different outcomes with the multinomial.
 For each of the 166 papers we expect to have a consistent accept (outcome 1), an inconsistent decision (outcome 2) or a consistent reject (outcome 3).
-If the counts four outcome 1, 2 and 3 are represented by $k_1$, $k_2$ and $k_3$ and the associated probabilities are given by $p_1$, $p_2$ and $p_3$ then our model is,
+If the counts four outcome 1, 2 and 3 are represented by $k_1$, $k_2$ and $k_3$ and the associated probabilities are given by $p_1$, $p_2$ and $p_3$ then our model is,}
 \begin{align*}
 \mathbf{p}|\boldsymbol{\alpha} \sim \text{Dir}(\boldsymbol{\alpha}) \\
 \mathbf{k}|\mathbf{p} \sim \text{mult}(\mathbf{p}).
 \end{align*}
-\notes{Due to the conjugacy the posterior is tractable and easily computed as a Dirichlet (see e.g. [Gelman et al](http://www.stat.columbia.edu/~gelman/book/)), where the parameters of the Dirichlet are given by the original vector from the Dirichlet prior plus the counts associated with each outcome.
+\notes{Due to the conjugacy the posterior is tractable and easily computed as a Dirichlet (see e.g. [Gelman et al](http://www.stat.columbia.edu/~gelman/book/)), where the parameters of the Dirichlet are given by the original vector from the Dirichlet prior plus the counts associated with each outcome.}
 $$
 \mathbf{p}|\mathbf{k}, \boldsymbol{\alpha} \sim \text{Dir}(\boldsymbol{\alpha} + \mathbf{k})
 $$
-The mean probability for each outcome is then given by,
+\notes{The mean probability for each outcome is then given by,}
 $$
 \bar{p}_i = \frac{\alpha_i+k_i}{\sum_{j=1}^3(\alpha_j + k_j)}.
 $$